me

 Stella and me have opted to take a course called 'Autobiography and Fiction'.

-9. (nonstandard, not with and) As the subject of a verb.
+2. (nonstandard, not with a conjunction) As the subject of a verb.
+Sometimes used to indicate or imitate limited English fluency.

 Usage notes

-Me is traditionally described as the accusative pronoun, meaning it should be used as the object of verbs and prepositions, while the nominative pronoun I should be used as the subject of verbs.
-However, "accusative" pronouns are widely used as the subject of verbs in colloquial speech if they are accompanied by and, for example, "me and her are friends".
-This usage is traditionally considered incorrect, and "she and I are friends" would be the preferred construction.
+Me is traditionally described as the objective pronoun, meaning it is used as the object of verbs and prepositions, while the subjective pronoun I should be used as the subject of verbs.
+However, "objective" pronouns are widely used as the subject of verbs in colloquial speech when they are accompanied by a conjunction, for example, "me and her are friends".
+This usage is traditionally considered incorrect, and "she and I are friends" is the prescriptive construction.

-Using me as the lone subject (without and) of a verb (e.g. "me want", "me like") is a feature of various types of both pidgin English and that of infant English-learners, and is sometimes used by speakers of standard English for jocular effect (e.g. "me likee", "me wantee").
+Using me as the lone subject of a verb (without a conjunction, e.g. "me want", "me like") is a feature of various types of both pidgin English and that of infant English-learners, and is sometimes used by speakers of standard English for jocular effect (e.g. "me likee", "me wantee").

-Although in the spoken version of some dialects 'me' is commonly used as a possessive, in writing, speakers of these dialects usually write my.
+Although in some dialects 'me' is also used as a possessive, in writing, speakers of these dialects usually write my.

-Some prescriptivists object to the use of me following the verb be, as in "It wasn’t me".
-The phrase "It was not I" is considered to be correct, though this may be seen as extreme and used for jocular effect.
+Some prescriptivists object to the use of me following the verb be, as in "It wasn't me".
+The phrase "It was not I" is prescribed as correct, though this may be seen as extreme and used for jocular effect.

 Synonyms